raphaelmansuy/prompt-storm/README.md

 # Prompt Storm

 Welcome to Prompt Storm, an advanced toolkit for prompt engineering and generation.
+This tool helps you optimize and enhance your prompts using state-of-the-art language models.

+## Features

+- **Prompt Optimization**: Enhance your prompts using advanced language models
+- **Model Selection**: Choose from different LLM models for optimization
+- **File Support**: Read prompts from files and save optimized results
+- **Configurable**: Adjust temperature and token limits for better results
+- **Extensible**: Built with a modular design for easy feature additions

 ## Prerequisites

 - Python 3.11+
-- `uv` for dependency management
+- Poetry (for dependency management)

 ## Installation